Hajj: Journey to the Heart of Islam

-The exhibition was formally opened by Prince Charles in a ceremony attended by Prince Abdulaziz bin Abdullah, then custodian of the Two Holy Mosques.
+The exhibition was formally opened by Prince Charles in a ceremony attended by Prince Abdulaziz bin Abdullah, son of King Abdullah, the custodian of the Two Holy Mosques.
 It was popular both with Muslims and non-Muslims, attracting nearly 120,000 adult visitors and favourable press reviews.
-This success inspired the Museum of Islamic Art in Doha, the Arab World Institute in Paris, the National Museum of Ethnology in Leiden, and the Tropenmuseum in Amsterdam to stage their own Hajj-themed exhibitions with contributions from the Khalili Collection.
+This success inspired the Museum of Islamic Art in Doha, the Arab World Institute in Paris, the National Museum of Ethnology in Leiden, and the Tropenmuseum in Amsterdam to stage their own hajj-themed exhibitions with contributions from the Khalili Collection.

 An exhibition catalogue with essays about the hajj, edited by Venetia Porter, was published by the British Museum in 2012, along with a shorter illustrated guide to the hajj.
 An academic conference, linked to the exhibition, resulted in another book about the topic.

-Background: the hajj
+Background: The Hajj

-The hajj (حَجّ) is an annual Islamic pilgrimage to the sacred city of Mecca in Saudi Arabia, the holiest city for Muslims.
+The hajj (حَجّ) is an annual pilgrimage to the sacred city of Mecca in Saudi Arabia, the holiest city for Muslims.
 It is a mandatory religious duty that must be carried out at least once in their lifetime by all adult Muslims who are physically and financially capable of undertaking the journey, and can support their family during their absence.
 At the time of the exhibition, the journey was being made by three million pilgrims each year.

 The hajj is one of the five pillars of Islam, along with shahadah (confession of faith), salat (prayer), zakat (charity), and sawm (fasting).
 It is a demonstration of the solidarity of the Muslim people, and their submission to God (Allah).
 The word "hajj" means "to attend a journey", which connotes both the outward act of a journey and the inward act of intentions.
 In the centre of the Masjid al-Haram mosque in Mecca is the Kaaba, a black cubic building known in Islam as the House of God.
 A hajj consists of several distinct rituals including the tawaf (procession seven times anticlockwise round the Kaaba), wuquf (a vigil at Mount Arafat where Mohammed is said to have preached his last sermon), and ramy al-jamarāt (stoning of the Devil).

 Of the five pillars, the hajj is the only one not open to non-Muslims, since Mecca is restricted to Muslims only.
 Over the centuries, the hajj and its destination the Kaaba have inspired creative works in many media, including literature, folk art, and photography.